Updated for 2026 OBBBA — No Tax on OT & Tips

 0%

 Estimate only.
-Excludes 401(k) contributions, health insurance premiums, Child Tax Credit, and other itemized deductions.
-Consult a CPA for official tax filings.
+Excludes 401(k), health premiums, Child Tax Credit, and itemized deductions.
+Consult a CPA for official filings.

 How does your state stack up?